back2dos/cix/README.md

 ```

 You should avoid mixing syntax in this manner.
 It's mostly meant to easy copy-pasting styles from one syntax into another.
 Please note that in a haxy rule set, the distinction between a value and a sassy sub-rule is made by looking whether the first non-white-space character is a `{` or not.
 This is relatively fragile.

+# CSS generation

+The css can be generated in two different modes, i.e. embedded (requires compiling to JS an will embed the CSS in the generated JavaScript) or aside, producing a standalone cix file.
+To do that, you would build with either of these:

+- `-D cix-output=/absolute/path/file.css`
+- `-D cix-output=./path/relative/to/cwd/file.css`
+- `-D cix-output=path/relative/to/compiler-output/file.css`